MiloTruck/milotruck.github.io/_posts/2023-12-06-A year of Competitive Audits.md

 Wildcat was a lending protocol with a twist - instead of having a pool of lenders offering loans, borrowers would open markets for lenders to deposit into.
 In return, they would receive tokens that gradually increased in value by rebasing to reflect the loan's interest rate.

-This was my first time reviewing protocol that implemented a rebasing tokens.
+This was my first time reviewing protocol that implemented rebasing tokens.
 Apart from that, I was quite familiar with lending protocols at this point in time.

 I would end up with 3/5 highs and 7/10 medium findings, including [a bug about using `.codehash` to check for contract existence](https://github.com/code-423n4/2023-10-wildcat-findings/issues/491) that I was thought was a pretty sick find.